zhanymkanov/fastapi-best-practices/README.md

 ```
 ### 12. Migrations.
 Alembic.
 1. Migrations must be static and revertable.
-If your migrations depend on dynamically generated data,
+If your migrations depend on dynamically generated data, then
-make sure the only thing that is dynamic there is the data itself, not its structure.
+make sure the only thing that is dynamic is the data itself, not its structure.
 2. Generate migrations with descriptive names & slugs.
 Slug is required and should explain the changes.
 3. Set human-readable file template for new migrations.
 We use `*date*_*slug*.py` pattern, e.g. `2022-08-24_post_content_idx.py`
 ```